Cascavel (footballer): Club career

 A product of hometown Vitória de Guimarães's youth system, Guimarães-born Cascavel made his senior debut with G.D.
 União Torcatense in the third division, on loan.
 During his spell at the neighbouring side, he was involved in a lawsuit concerning the acquisition of his Portuguese nationality after his alleged irregular use in three matches.
 His team was relegated at the end of the season after ranking last, and his parent club also released him, with the player going on to resume his career in the same tier.

 Cascavel signed with C.D.
 Trofense of the Segunda Liga ahead of the 2007–08 campaign, appearing rarely (only six competitive matches) as they achieved a first-ever Primeira Liga promotion.
 In January 2008, he returned to division three and joined Moreirense F.C. on loan.

-On 3 August 2009, after already having served a loan spell with the club, Cascavel moved to S.C.
+On 3 August 2009, having already served a loan spell with the club, Cascavel moved to S.C.
 Freamunde on a permanent basis.
-He ranked fifth in the goalscoring charts, as they narrowly escaped relegation from the second division.
+He ranked fifth in the scoring charts, as they narrowly escaped relegation from the second division.

 For 2010–11, Cascavel continued in the second tier, signing a one-year deal with F.C.
 Penafiel.
 In June 2011 he moved to Cyprus with AEP Paphos FC but, on 10 January of the following year, his contract was terminated by mutual consent.